Continually vs Continuously: Stop Confusing Them

 - Chronic States: He is continually complaining about his workload (repeated complaints over days).

-2. Continuously (The Pattern of Infinity)
+2. Continuously (The Unbroken Span)

 Something that happens continuously has no gaps.
 It is a solid stream, whether in time (duration) or in physical space (length).